microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 3 - Remove Item through Web Form.md

 ## 📋Steps

-In order to complete this user story you will need to complete the following tasks:
+In order to complete this user story, you will need to complete the following tasks:

 ### Open Visual Studio Code
-Open Visual Studio Code (either locally in the project directory that you setup or through your Codespace).
-Visual Studio Code should have your completed solution from the end of Sprint 1 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/src/app-s02-f01-us02/) by copying it over into your local directory or Codespace.
+Open Visual Studio Code (either locally in the project directory you setup or through your Codespace).
+Visual Studio Code should have your completed solution from the end of Sprint-01 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/src/app-s02-f01-us02/) by copying it over into your local directory or Codespace.

 ### Updating the Web Application Frontend
-First we need to update the web application's user interface to allow the user to remove items via the web page.
+We need to update the web application's user interface to allow the user to remove items via the web page.

 #### 1. Update the user interface
-We now need to update the `index.html` to add a basic form to allow a user to remove tasks.
-This form will call the backend server functionality when the user hits the 'Remove' button .
+Update the `index.html` to add a basic form to allow a user to remove tasks.
+This form will call the backend server functionality when the user hits the 'Remove' button.
 Your HTML should be updated to look like this:

 ```html
 <!DOCTYPE html>